 This famous quote sums up what Wright brothers –Wilbur and Orville achieved.
 They dreamt of flying and made it true at the famous Kitty Hawk.

 And finally on December 17, 1903, at the third attempt, they remained in flight for 12 seconds and created history.
 It transformed the travel industry and made distances shorter.

 Admission/Ticket Price: $10 for adults (16 yrs and above) and kids 15 yrs and younger go free.
 The ticket is valid for 1 week.
 There is an annual pass also available for $35.

 Operational Hours: The memorial is open all days from 9 a.m. – 5 p.m.
 It’s closed on Christmas Day.

-Let your kids know about this incredible journey and get inspired by reading about the Wright brothers.
+Let your kids know about this incredible journey and get inspired by reading these wonderful books about the Wright brothers.

 #6 Fly a Kite at Jockey’s Ridge State Park

 The state park has the largest natural sand dunes on America’s east coast.
 And you can’t miss to flying a kite and watching the spectacular sun kissing the horizon goodbye for the day.

 Operational Hours: The hours depend upon the season.
 In summers, the park is open till 9 pm while in winter it closes at 6 pm.
 Do check the exact timings.